 - Year 4-5: Learning words, using phonetic strategy, visual and morphemic strategies – majority of work focused on developing knowledge of how prefixes and suffixes are added to base words.

 - Years 6-8: learning words, using phonetic strategy, visual and morphemic strategies.

-Unpack this topic in much more detail with Sharon and Phil Callen in episode 27 of The Teacher’s Tool Kit For Literacy.
+Unpack this topic in much more detail with Sharon Callen in episode 27 of The Teacher’s Tool Kit For Literacy.

 Here’s some incredible teaching resources to help accelerate your spelling programs.

 Rimes A3 Flip Chart – Mini Lesson resource

 Greek and Latin Roots – A focus on Greek and Latin derivatives offers a powerful tool for teachers to nurture students’ vocabulary development